jdenholm/TorchTools/README.md

 # TorchTools
-Handy PyTorch  datasets and models which should save you some time.
+Handy PyTorch  datasets and models which should save you time.

 ## Installation